 Comb your data and identify the behavior that sets your MVPs, college kids, or whomever you’re targeting apart from the mass of one-and-dones.

-Then set up automated email campaigns using low-value Gift Cards to guide your customers’ behavior in the MVP direction.
+Then set up automated email campaigns using low-value Gift Cards and Rewards to guide your customers’ behavior in the MVP direction.

-Post-holidays isn’t only a low time for Shopify retailers.
+Post-holidays isn’t only a low time for Online retailers.